pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 verifyElementPresent   id=btn_answer_1-1
 ```

-Notice that the verify step is implemented with an `assert` and a `try-catch` (remember that when an `assert` fails, the test is aborted, and when a `verify` fails, the failure is logged and the test continues).
+Notice that the test step is implemented using an `assert` and a `try-catch`.
+Remember that when an `assert` fails, the test is aborted; when a `verify` fails, the failure is logged and the test continues.

 In addition, `assertTrue()` uses this method to know if an element is present:
 ```java